 An essential component of our mission is to spark a robust dialogue around the media we support and present.
 Intimate moments of exchange – and silent reflection – nurtures our collective human spirit.

-- November 2019: We receive the Arts Advocate Appreciation Award from the Wichita Arts Council
+November: We receive the Arts Advocate Appreciation Award from the Wichita Arts Council

-- February 2020: We open our new pop-up microcinema location in Downtown Wichita
+- February: We open our new pop-up microcinema location in Downtown Wichita

-- March 2020: Need we say more…
+- March: Need we say more…

-- September 2020: After several months of virtual programming, our cinema opens its doors again with a reduced capacity screening in honor of RBG
+- September: After several months of virtual programming, our cinema opens its doors again with a reduced capacity screening in honor of RBG

-- January 2021: In conjunction with our Sundance programming, we support several Beyond Film projects with support from the Sundance Institute including Nitzan Mager’s zoom series “Quarantine, I Love You” and Emily Christensens’ “Feminist Foremothers” podcast
+- January: We are selected as one of 30 Satellite Screens for the 2021 Sundance Film Festival, bringing official selections to the Starlite Drive-In in Wichita.
+In conjunction with our Sundance programming, we support several Beyond Film projects with support from the Sundance Institute including Nitzan Mager’s zoom series “Quarantine, I Love You” and Emily Christensens’ Feminist Foremothers podcast

-- April 2021: We launch our first Story Lab, partnering local storyteller Yusef Presley with mentor and award-winning documentarian Chris Renteria
+- April: We launch our first Story Lab, partnering local storyteller Yusef Presley with mentor and award-winning documentarian Chris Renteria